charleennewland/blog/Assessment_models.md

 <h5 align="center">Overview of Assessment Models [4]</h5>

-The remaining four assessment models, as mentioned in the [4], fall short in covering all aspects and guiding principles essential for achieving operational excellence—unlike the Shingo Assessment, which encompasses all dimensions of operational excellence.
+The remaining four assessment models, as mentioned in [4], fall short in covering all aspects and guiding principles essential for achieving operational excellence—unlike the Shingo Assessment, which encompasses all dimensions of operational excellence.
 However, the cost associated with conducting the Shingo Assessment limits businesses in assessing their progress toward operational excellence frequently.
 As a result, many organizations may have to resort to creating their own operational excellence assessment models.

 #### Summary